zamakkat/twitfer/docs.md

 - `raphael.js`: dependency for `morris.js`

 ## Development and Build pipeline
 To make a change to the code-base, just issue a pull request to the `master` branch.
 An optional `staging` environment with Heroku's review apps feature can be set up at later stages.
+TravisCI is used for continuous integration to run all specs to make sure new changes don't break anything.

 The app is currently deployed to Heroku at `https://twitfer-production.herokuapp.com/`.
 There is currently no auto-deploy so the `master` branch is manually deployed on need.